ShinaJr/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 13 script rints a number with two decimal places, followed by a new line with the number  stored in the environment variable NUM.
 Task 15 script converts a number from base 10 to base 16 whether the munber in base 10 is stored in the environment variable DECIMAL
 Task 15 script encodes and decodes text using the rot13 encryption.
 Assume ASCII.
+Task 16 prints every other line from the input, starting with the first line.